-Diabetes Prediction on Pima Indian Dataset Using Machine Learning Techniques
+Diabetes Prediction on Pima Indians Dataset Using Machine Learning Techniques

 DOI: